vtex/shoreline/packages/site/documentation/components/tooltip.md

 ### Custom Component

 When using the Tooltip with a custom component, you must provide a `ref` for the Popup to work.
-You can easily do this using the `React.forwardRef`.
+You can easily do this using the [React.forwardRef](https://reactjs.org/docs/forwarding-refs.html).

 ```jsx isStatic
 import React, { Ref, forwardRef } from '@vtex/admin-ui'